 It is time to set the score.

-We now know that it is not possible to set one score or measure for learning.
+We now know that it is not possible to set one measure for learning.
 It takes the difficult process of a community deciding what is important and worth measuring and then developing a system around that.
 So it requires universal comparisons for schools - test scores and grad rates, etc. as well as the flexibility to let each school and even each educator define the right scoring system, evidence, and research to back it up.

 We need to get better at telling our success story.